 Any hotel can arrange a car, with or without a guide.
 We were quoted as little as $100 per day for a van.
 4x4s are starting at $140 per day.
 The vans can get to most places in the Omo Valley.
 The only disadvantage is they are a little slower – we were passed by many a 4×4 in our older Toyota Van.

-Alternatively, you can just get a driver as most of the villages provide local guides (but I recommend a guide if you can afford it).
+Alternatively, you can just get a driver or ride the local mini buses as most of the villages provide local guides.
+This is the cheapest way to visit Omo Valley for backpackers, but I recommend a guide if you can afford it

 Where I stayed:

 - Arba Minch: Turuye Hotel.
 New Hotel just 2 blocks west of the Selam bus stop on the main road.
 This place has private hot showers and a good restaurant.
 250 ETB ($10)

 - Turmi: Salem Pension.
 Very small, basic room with shared squat toilet and cold showers (water hauled by the local ladies so use sparingly).
 This place houses the local guides and drivers moreso than tourists that stay in some other nearby pensions.
 150 ETB ($6)

 - Jinka: Nardo’s Pension.
 Large rooms around a great courtyard.
 Shared bath and cold showers out the back past the small corn field.
 Decent wifi.
 150 ETB ($6)